-Using the Photoreiver
+Using the Photoreceiver

 - 1. Mount the photoreceiver.
 Use the 8-32 thread (M4 for metric versions) on the bottom of the casing to mount the photoreceiver to a post or pedestal. - 2.
 Supply power.
-Power the Model 205X using either two 9-volt alkaline batteries or a \pm 15-V lownoise linear power supply (such as the New Focus Model 0901). - 3.
+Power the Model 21X7 using either two 9-volt alkaline batteries or a ±15-V lownoise linear power supply (such as the Newport Model 0901). - 3.
 Connect the receiver output.
-Connect your voltmeter, oscilloscope, or other instrument to the Output SMA connector on the receiver. - Note: If you wish to connect to a BNC cable, you can purchase a BNC-to-SMA adapter such as the New Focus Model 1225. - 4.
-Turn on the photoreceiver power.
-For external power, use±15 VDC ON; for battery, useBatt Mode ON. - 5.
-Align the optical beam onto the detector.
-The photodiode is not very large, so take care when aligning the beam. - 6.
+Connect your voltmeter, oscilloscope, or other instrument to the Output SMA connector on the receiver.
+If you wish to connect to a BNC cable, you can purchase a BNC-to-SMA adapter such as the Newport Model 1225.

+- 4. Turn on the photoreceiver power.
+For external power, use ±15 VDC ON; for battery, use Batt Mode ON. - 5.
+Align optical beams onto the detectors.

+The photodiodes are not very large, so take care when aligning each beam. - 6.
 Adjust the gain.
 Use the knob and rocker switch on the receiver to set the gain.
-The bandwidths vary with the gain setting (see table on page 10). - 7.
-Adjust the filters.
-Select low-pass and high-pass corner frequencies using the knobs on the receiver. - Turn off the photoreceiver power.
-When you are finished with the receiver, place the power switch in the ±15 VDC ONposition and switch off or unplug the external power supply.
+The bandwidths vary with the gain setting (see table on page 10). - Adjust the filters.
+Select low-pass and high-pass corner frequencies using the knobs on the receiver. - 8.
+Balance the optical input levels.
+Alternately block each diode and observe the signal strength.
+When they are approximately equal and opposite, adjust their relative intensity until the balanced output is zero volts. - 9.
+Turn off the photoreceiver power.
+When you are finished with the receiver, place the power switch in the ±15 VDC ON position and switch off or unplug the external power supply.